 My Old Man Said (MOMS) is an Aston Villa supporters blog, podcast and supporters group.

 As a football blog, My Old Man Said with high editorial and ethical standards, and is a antidote to the typical clickbait and ‘churnalism’ approach of most football media.
 The blog aims to entertain and inform Villa supporters (and all football fans) with original quality content and aims to get transparency in terms of how the club is run.

-It’s also the home of Media Muppets our football media watchdog column, that calls out clickbait and such low frequency media practice.
+It’s the home of Media Muppets our football media watchdog column, that calls out clickbait and such low frequency media practice.
 While, the A Venglos View column, takes a more satirical look at Villa life.

-MOMS was the winner of the 2012 Best New Football Blog of the Year award and won the judge’s award for the Best Established Football Blog of the Year 2014.
+MOMS was the winner of the 2012 Best New Football Blog of the Year award and won the judge’s award for the Best Established Football Blog of the Year in 2014.

 Then in the Football Supporter Federation Awards, MOMS was nominated for ‘Blogger of the Year’ in 2016 and ’Best Fan Media’ in 2018.

-After a regular slot on national radio on Talksport’s popular Sportsbar program, where they would always mistakenly refer to My Old Man Said as being a podcast show, it was only natural there should be one created for real.
+After a regular slot on national radio on Talksport’s popular Sportsbar program, where they would always mistakenly referred to My Old Man Said as being a podcast show, it was only natural there should be one created for real.

 MOMS been asked to cover Villa matters in national newspapers such as The Times, Daily Telegraph, Daily Mail, Independent, Sunday Mirror and also on radio, including BBC Five Live, BBC WM and Talksport, as well as contributing to the BT Sport, BBC TV and Premier League’s TV channel.

 For an overview of our activity see the MOMS wiki page